falcucci/wordle/README.md

 ## How it works?
 The feedback for each guess is given in the form of colored tiles to indicate if letters match the correct position.

+This [Replit](https://replit.com/@alexfalcucci/wordle) is available if you want to preview and play the game without any pre setup.

 ## Briefing as .gif

 Here we have a brief about what it would be suppose to look: